SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/mqtt-static-templates.md

 ##### Download configuration file with type (524)

-Download a configuration file from the url with type.
+Download a configuration file from the URL with type.

 |Position|Parameter|
 |:-------|:-------|